italofds/italofds/README.md

 4. **Data Security**: All primary processing of the tools is performed on the client-side (browser), without storing any processed data, ensuring absolute confidentiality of the investigations.

-5. **Accessibility**: The system interfaces are developed to be simple, clear, and objective, maintaining a consistent navigation standard, eliminating the need for courses or training for use.
+5. **Usability**: The system interfaces are developed to be simple, clear, and objective, maintaining a consistent navigation standard, eliminating the need for courses or training for use.

 6. **Universality**: Both the source code and the system documentation are preferably provided in English, the universal language of Information Technology.
 This ensures that the tools are also useful to professionals from other countries, given that many of the platforms worked on are globally known and accessed.